23 October 1970

 One of the topics before the participants of our 2017 Strategic Review and Planning Day is to consider reverting to our incorporated name ‘Australian Council of Professions’ for public communications to avoid uncertainty and confusion with similarly named entities.
 The ‘soft migration’ from .com.au to Professions.org.au to better reflect us as an incorporated not-for-profit and public-good organisation is also discussed and both changes are approved for implementation in stages.

-As the COVID-19 Pandemic starts to affect professional organisations in Australia and around the work, the ACoP Board explores the impact of the Corona Virus on the Council.
+As the COVID-19 Pandemic starts to affect professional organisations in Australia and around the world, the ACoP Board explores the impact of the Corona Virus on the Council.

 5 May 2020